pixel5/pixelTweet/README.txt

 Problem: 'savedTweet.php' is not created
 Solution: Once again, your permissions for user www-data are probably messed up… if that is the case, you have probably had more problems before this one.
 A workaround is to manually create the savedTweet.php file yourself and give it 777 permissions.

+If you encounter any other problems, contact me at aaron@pixel5.co with details on the issues.

 pixelTweet is licensed under Creative Commons 2012. http://github.com/pixel5/pixelTweet